Hcmwebs/qr-code-component-react/README.md

 ### What I learned

 - Styled components have more flexibility and easy to reuse as they are components as well.
-- Vite offers a faster development environment and lighter project files.

 ### Continued development